What Is Your Endocannabinoid System?

 Your morning cup of Joe is more than a great caffeine boost – it’s also an easy way to support your endocannabinoid system.
 Regular caffeine consumption has been shown to enhance the activation of CB1 endocannabinoid receptors.*

 Extra Virgin Olive Oil

 Olive oil has a plethora of health benefits – its a strong anti-inflammatory, and it’s a source of healthy fats.
 This is important to note, because endocannabinoids are actually a product of fat.
 Consuming more healthy fats is vital for the health of your endocannabinoid system!
 Olive oil has even been shown to help regulate CB1 receptors, *

 Tea contains catechizes, which are antioxidant compounds with powerful anti-inflammatory and neuroprotective effects.
 Research has shown that catechizes in tea target and bind to cannabinoid receptors in the central nervous system!
 Green tea in particular is rich in the catechin epigallocatechin gallate (EGCG).

 Echinacea is a traditional Native American medicinal herb.
-It’s still prized today for its ability to reduce flu symptoms and shorten the duration of the common cold.
-Some folks even use the herb to calm anxiety and fatigue.
+It’s still prized today for its ability to support a healthy immune system and promote relaxation.
 Compounds in echinacea works with your endocannabinoid system to reduce inflammation and increase the effect of endocannabinoids.*

 Most chocolate enthusiasts know that a daily dose of dark chocolate is actually good for you.
 Dark chocolate is rich in antioxidants which reduce cortisol and oxidative stress.
 An added bonus?
 Dark chocolate contains the endocannabinoid anandamide (also known as the Bliss Molecule).
 That’s why eating a square of dark chocolate can help boost your mood!*